HayaBinsalim/ESP32-with-sensors/README.md

 # ESP32-with-sensors
 # Description
 This project shows the connection of ESP32 with sensors, once an analog sensor, and the other with a digital one.
-The digital sensor used is PIR motion sensor; the analog sensor in the second circuit is …
+The digital sensor used is PIR motion sensor; the analog sensor in the second circuit is LDR.
+The projects are done in Wokwi.
+Wokwi is an online simulator for electronics and microcontroller projects, allowing users to design, prototype, and test their circuits without needing physical components.

 # What is ESP32?
 "A feature-rich MCU with integrated Wi-Fi and Bluetooth connectivity for a wide-range of applications."
 The ESP32 can function as a complete standalone system or as a slave device to a host MCU, lowering communication stack overhead on the primary application CPU.
 ESP32's SPI / SDIO and I2C / UART interfaces allow it to communicate with other systems and enable Wi-Fi and Bluetooth features.